SpecCRA/nba_data_scrapers/README.md

 * Players on different teams in one season are listed as TOT (Tm).
 Separations have not been addressed, and I do not intend to address them right now.
 I do not have a good way to address this right now as it affects querying.
 * Players who have played an equal number of two positions only get one.
 I have not worked out a way to resolve this yet.
 For example, if Tim Duncan plays 9 seasons at PF and 9 seasons at C, I don't know how to properly address this yet.
 * An updater script to add to csv files would be nice.
+* Adding an SQL database file and SQL script file to correct data types
+* Creating working scripts to also scrape the Per 100 Possessions page

 ## Notes
 * Please see [this page](https://www.basketball-reference.com/about/glossary.html) for a glossary of terms.